 In the second half of the 20th century, parallel to the expansion of competition universalism in economics, an increase in the social and political significance of the economic can be observed.
-This phenomenon, termed

-"economization" of the social or political sphere (Morgan, 2003; Çalışkan and Callon, 2009) can be described as a social and at the same time political process that is designed and carried out on the basis of economic categories.
-This way, core economic concepts such as competition and the reference to the market logic serve as guiding principles for regulations and policy-making in various policy fields (see e.g. Fourcade, 2009; Jessop, 2015; Pühringer and Griesser, 2020).
+This phenomenon, termed "economization" of the social or political sphere (Morgan, 2003; Calışkan and Callon, 2009) can be described as a social and at the same time political process that is designed and carried out on the basis of economic categories.
+This way, core economic concepts such as competition and the reference to the market logic serve as guiding principles for regulations and policymaking in various policy fields (see e.g. Fourcade, 2009; Jessop, 2015; Pühringer and Griesser, 2020).
 This trend on the one hand is a consequence of the internationalization and institutionalization (Fourcade, 2009) as well as the development and increased political importance of economic indicators after the second World War such as for instance National Income Accounting (Tily, 2009; Linsi and Mügge, 2019) or economic growth (Schmelzer, 2016; Barry, 2020).
 This increasing societal and political impact of economic concepts, such as competition, is based on the performativity of a distinct style of economic reasoning, narratives, and "economic imaginaries" as argued in the social studies of economics (e.g. Callon, 2006; MacKenzie, 2008; Sum and Jessop, 2013).
-Furthermore theoretically distinguished via the degree of competition present.

-&lt;sup>10 Moreover, different kinds of markets, such as competitive markets, monopolistic markets or oligopolistic markets are the political success story of this economic style of thought was closely related to the rise of the neoliberal movement.
+Furthermore the political success story of this economic style of thought was closely related to the rise of the neoliberal movement.
 Becker, Buchanan and Stigler as presidents of the Mont Pèlerin Society are some of its main proponents'.
 Finally, as will be argued in section 4, the universalist approach to competition also survived, although slightly altered, the so called 'empirical' or 'applied turn' that economics has witnessed during the end of the 20th century (Backhouse and Cherrier, 2017).

-3 The problem of a 'competition universalism' and the need for institutional specificity

-The previous section has described the historical trend towards a universalist conception of 'competition' in mainstream economic thought from classical political economy to contemporary neoclassical economics before its so called 'empirical turn'.
-The perspective of the present section is different: it delineates an analytical framework to evaluate the epistemological and ontological implications of such a universalist approach, and to clearly distinguish between 'economic' and other types of competition.
+3 The problem of a 'competition universalism' and the need for institutional specificity perspective of the present section is different: it delineates an analytical framework to evaluate the epistemological and ontological implications of such a universalist approach, and to clearly distinguish between 'economic' and other types of competition.
 This framework then helps to highlight the peculiarities and shortcomings of the universalist approach by illustrating the heterogeneity of phenomena that are necessarily subsumed under the single umbrella of 'competition'.
 This provides not only the analytical apparatus for the discussion in section 4 of whether competition universalism is still relevant today and what role the alleged 'empirical turn' actually plays in this regard, but also points to an alternative to competition universalism, i.e. an approach that takes seriously the distinction between different spheres of economic classics and is compatible with modern contributions in the fields of political economy and institutional economics.